Current COVID19 policies and updates

 Allergies to other medications, foods, animals, latex, eggs, gelatin, or seasonal allergies are not considered a risk for covid vaccination.

-Yes you should still wear mask, social distance, and frequently wash your hands even after you have been vaccinated.
+Yes you should still consider wearing mask in public, social distancing, and frequent hand washing even after you have been vaccinated.
 This is because the vaccine is not 100% effective.
 In addition, it may be possible that you would not have symptoms but still contract enough virus to transmit to virus to others who may still be susceptible.

-No, neither of the currently available vaccines is linked to infertility.
+No, none of the currently available vaccines is linked to infertility.